noface1200/Command-Line-UI-Tool/README.md

 print(cli.ascii_fonts)
 ```

-The fadet function allows you to apply a fade effect to your text, enhancing its visual appeal.
+The fade function allows you to apply a fade effect to your text, enhancing its visual appeal.
 You can choose from various fade types.
 ```
-faded_text = cli.fadet("Hello, fading world!", fadetype="purplepink")
+faded_text = cli.fade("Hello, fading world!", fadetype="purplepink")
 print(faded_text)
 ```